cloudfoundry-community/loki-boshrelease/scripts/ssl/EXAMPLE-CERT-CREATION.md

 # Example of the cert creation for the Loki/ Promtail/ Syslog setup

+## Creation

+Please execute the following script `bash create-tls-certs.sh` to create all necessary certificates for the complete setup of all related components.

 ## Ca Certificates

 ### Loki

+Describes the Certificate Authority (certificate & key) for the Loki backend server.

 ### Promtail

+Describes the Certificate Authority (certificate & key) for the Promtail forwarder server.

 ### Syslog

+Describes the Certificate Authority (certificate & key) for the Promtail Syslog plugin.

 ## Server Certificates

 ### Loki

+Describes the server certificate and key for the Loki server, and it's signed by the Loki CA.

 ### Promtail

+Describes the server certificate and key for the Promtail server, and it's signed by the Promtail CA.

 ### Syslog

+Describes the server certificate and key for the Syslog plugin, and it's signed by the Syslog CA.

 ## Client Certificates

 ### Loki

+Describes the client certificate and key for the Loki backend server, and it's signed by the Loki CA.

 ### Promtail

+Describes the client certificate and key for the Promtail server, and it's signed by the Promtail CA.

 ### Syslog

+Describes the client certificate and key for the Syslog plugin, and it's signed by the Syslog CA.

 ## Communication flow of the certificates and network routes